-4.1 The Minister's decisions to set the initial TACs in respect of each quota management area relating to the kahawai stocks in such QMAs pursuant to the statutory power in section 13 of the Act contained errors of law.
+- 4.1 The plaintiffs repeat the allegations contained in paragraphs 1 to 3.54 herein. - 4.2 The Minister's 2004 and 2005 decisions to set the TACs in respect of each quota management area relating to the kahawai stocks in such QMAs pursuant to the statutory power in section 13 of the Act contained errors of law.